|

 By Sharon Housley

-navigational structure.
-A large number of people have visual
+good navigational structure.
+A large number of people

-or hearing disabilities, so you should design your website
+have visual or hearing disabilities, so you should design

-in ways that allow those with either minor or significant
+your website in ways that allow those with either minor

-users, regardless of their sensory perception and abilities,
+their sensory perception and abilities, are able to

 1. Images

-images on a webpage.
-The alt text should accurately describe
+any images on a webpage.
+The alt text should accurately

-the image.
-The visually impaired will often use screen readers
+describe the image.
+The visually impaired will often

-to discern what the images are, and their screen reader
+use screen readers to discern what the images are, and

 2. Transcripts